Policy Number: 3070

 Electronic devices may be used during the school day, during school-sponsored activities or transportation as follows:

-4. Electronic devices must be either turned off or held in a secure place by the teacher, as determined by individual teacher, during class quizzes, tests and standardized assessments, unless specifically allowed by law, an IEP, a Section 504 Accommodation Plan, a Health Care Plan, or testing/assessment directions.
+2. Electronic devices may be used if specifically allowed by law, an IEP, a Section 504 Accommodation Plan, a Health Care Plan, or testing/assessment directions.

-6. If students intentionally use or respond to electronic devices during instructional time, without teacher permission, the electronic device may be confiscated.
+5. If students intentionally use or respond to electronic devices during the school day the electronic device may be confiscated.

 7. Teachers may opt to gather devices to be held in a reasonably secure place during instructional, curricular or extracurricular time (including rehearsal, practice, or extracurricular activities) as deemed beneficial to the purpose at hand.